tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 LVence

-The jury did not think it was “just a bunch of boys being boys.”
-According to T-vox it was “because the situation got out of hand.”
+The jury did not think it was "just a bunch of boys being boys.”
+According to T-vox it was "because the situation got out of hand.”

 </comment>
 </compare>